bijohnvincent/ScheduleStartStopEc2-Lambda/README.md

 start:HH
  or
 stop:HH
+ or
+None
 ```
-- Both fields are not mandatory.
-You can use any one of the action too.
-- If the servers are started or stopped on invocation only, just add 'none' as value.
-(False, 0, None, No & N will also work)
+- If you want the servers to be started or stopped on manual invocation only then just add 'None' as value.
+(False, 0, none, No & N will also work)

 ## IAM policies
 Following policy should be attached to the server from which this lamda fuction is invoked.
 This one is available as AWS managed policy 'AWSLambdaRole'.